sametersoylu/SchoolDB-UI/ReadMe.md

 I'll create a profile page for students and instructors.
 Also courses and departments will have their own profile page.
 That's all for now.

 I have a error checking system in my connection class, but I didn't defined all errors.
 That's all for now.

+There's an example database included to project without any data included in it.
+You can import it to your project server by; "mysql -u username -p dbname < filename.db"